Pre-Cut Trees for 2024

 This variety of Christmas tree has a powdery color and medium scent with hints of orange.
 They have strong branches great for heavier ornaments and good needle retention.
 They’re also famously long-lasting.
 In fact, some suggest that you could keep a Concolor Fir up until Easter with the right TLC, if you wished!

-Canaan Fir
+Turkish Fir

 The best Christmas tree choice for the environment is a real tree that is purchased locally and recycled.
 Highland Tree Farm offers a free recycle program to ensure your tree avoids the landfill and is disposed of in a way that is environmentally-friendly.